 Symantec recommends that you switch the master when the cluster is not handling VxVM configuration changes or cluster reconfiguration operations.
 In most cases, CVM aborts the operation to change the master, if CVM detects that any configuration changes are occurring in the VxVM or the cluster.
 After the master change operation starts reconfiguring the cluster, other commands that require configuration changes will fail.

-See "Errors during CVM master switching" on page 74.
+See "Errors during CVM master switching" on page 77.

-To change the master online, the cluster must be cluster protocol version 100 or greater.
+To change the master online, a cluster protocol version 100 or later is required.

 To change the CVM master manually